khj0704/tiny-android-http-client/README.md

-lightweigth-android-http-client
+Tiny Android HTTP Client
 ===============================
-Since android 2.2 Google has deprecated the apache http client and suggest developers to use URLConnection.
+Since android 2.2 Google has deprecated the apache http client and suggest developers to use URLConnection. he goal of this project is to create a lightweight http library based on URLConnection on android, with pluggable cookie manager and cache manager, allow large requests or responses processed by the streaming API.

-The library has zero dependency and provides the three models to issue http requests.
-The goal of this project is to provide a lightweight zero dependency http library for android, supports pluggable cookie manager and cache manager, allow large requests or responses processed by the streaming API.
+This library has zero dependency and provides three models to issue http requests:

 Model 1: Async request with Callback
 ------------------